OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 SQLite is not run as a separate process; it is part of the app.
 By default, a database belonging to a given app is accessible to this app only.
 However, content providers offer a great mechanism for abstracting data sources (including databases and flat files); they also provide a standard and efficient mechanism to share data between apps, including native apps.
 To be accessible to other apps, a content provider needs to be explicitly declared in the manifest file of the app that will share it.
 As long as content providers aren't declared, they won't be exported and can only be called by the app that creates them.

-content providers are implemented through a URI addressing scheme: they all use the content:// model.
+Content providers are implemented through a URI addressing scheme: they all use the content:// model.
 Regardless of the type of sources (SQLite database, flat file, etc.), the addressing scheme is always the same, thereby abstracting the sources and offering the developer a unique scheme.
-Content Providers offer all regular database operations: create, read, update, delete.
+Content providers offer all regular database operations: create, read, update, delete.
 That means that any app with proper rights in its manifest file can manipulate the data from other apps.

 ##### Services